AI-Unicamp/SLM-ER-Evaluation/README.md

 Each folder inside ```/speech_generation/``` directs to instructions on how to run each speech generation process per TTS system.

-### Evaluating the Spoken Language Models on th Emotion Recognition Task
+### Evaluating the Spoken Language Models on Emotion Recognition

 Download the EMIS dataset (https://ieee-dataport.org/documents/emotionally-incongruent-synthetic-speech-dataset-emis), or use other speech samples to evaluate each SLM.
 The default path for sample analysis is ```/SLM_eval/EMIS_dataset/```.

 Each folder inside ```/SLM_eval/``` directly opens up a fork for all evaluated SLMs repositories, all containing individual ```README.md```, ```environment.yml```, ```requirements.txt``` and added/modified scripts from each original repository.

+### Extracting Results from SLMs' Outputs

+In the ```ser``` folder, you will find information on how to extract and consolidate results from each SLM output.

 ## Citation